techgasp/drupal-google-analytics/README.txt

 INTRODUCTION
 --------

-Google Analytics Master is intended to be simple module that allows administrators to enable and insert Google Analytics tracking into a drupal powered website to generate statistics.
+Google Analytics Master is intended to be a simple module to generate statistics that allows administrators to enable and insert Google Analytics tracking into a drupal theme head.

 If you experience any issues get in touch via support.